The Tree of Life: Tangled Roots and Sexy Shoots

 Fig 35: In 2009, Tishkoff et. al. reported on a major study of African and African American evolution containing the most detailed information on African diversity to date (click to enlarge).

-In 2012 an in depth study into human origins (Schlebusch et al) has found no single founding loscation but mixing and divergence of populations with the Khoe-San diverging from other human groups over 100,000 years ago, and a further division later between North and South Kalahari populations around 35,000 years ago, but in addition, deep complexity both within and wthout Khoe-San populations.
+In 2012 an in depth study into human origins (Schlebusch et al) has found no single founding location but mixing and divergence of populations, with the Khoe-San diverging from other human groups over 100,000 years ago, and a further division later between North and South Kalahari populations around 35,000 years ago, but in addition, deep complexity both within and wthout Khoe-San populations.

-Fig 36: Evolutionary tree of Indo-European languages suggests a possible radiation corresponding to the Kurgans occurred around 4,900 BC (6,900 BP) and that they were preceded by Hittite migrations into Anatolia.
+Fig 36: Evolutionary tree of Indo-European languages suggests a possible radiation corresponding to the Kurgans occurred around 6,900 years ago and that they were preceded by Hittite migrations into Anatolia.
 Time scales in red are BP (Gray and Atkinson).
 Significantly Tocharian appears in Buddhist writings from China's Xinjiang province, indicating early far-eastern spread.
 Inset: hypothetical relationship between Indo-European and wider language groups such as Afro-Asiatic (click to enlarge).
+Looking at the Indo-European origin geographically Bouckaert et al. (2012) found decisive support for an Anatolian origin over a steppe origin.
+Both the inferred timing and root location of the Indo-European language trees fit with an agricultural expansion from Anatolia beginning 8000 to 9500 years ago.

-The evolutionary tree of human ethnic and migratory peoples bears an interesting relationship with the corresponding tree of languages, which has been resolved at least as far as the founding Indo-european languages (Gray and Atkinson).
+The evolutionary tree of human ethnic and migratory peoples bears an interesting relationship with the corresponding tree of languages, in which language appears to have a cultural evolutionary capacity of its own occurring more rapidly than genetic evolution, complementing the biological evolution of human populations.

 Conclusion: The Tree of Life, the Selfish Gene, and Climax Genetic Diversity